dorobekmateusz/dorobekmateusz.github.io/_pages/cv.md

 Hobbies
 =======
 * **Jazz Music** - I’m graduate of two musical schools, PSM in Plock and Jazz faculty in ZPSM in Warsaw.
 I’m arranging, composing and playing saxophone and piano from 10 years.
-I'm pianist and composer in my jazz quartet *STACJA AUGIASZA*.
+I'm pianist and composer in my jazz quartet Stacja Augiasza.